montagejs/montagejs.org/docs/repetition.md

 The Repetition component is used to produce a repeating group of elements based on an array of values.
 All elements nested inside of the Repetition element will repeat in each iteration.
 The content inside of a repetition is managed by a controller.
 You can set the Repetition component's `content` property manually with a standard array for a simple repetition.
 You can also expand the component's capabilities by assigning a RangeController component to its `contentController` property.

 You can use the Repetition component as a building block to repeat any number of user interface components.
 (The MontageJS List component, for example, uses the Repetition component to support selection management.)
 All elements nested inside of the Repetition element will repeat in each iteration of the repetition.
-You can use the bindable `objectAtCurrentIteration` property to point to the current list item.
+You can use the bindable `iteration.object` property to point to the current list item.

 ## A Simple Repetition